Ridgeland

 Bay Creek Park

-3706 Dock Site Rd
+3706 Dock Site Road | (843)603-0009

 This park is owned by the Town of Edisto Beach and is an excellent place to try your hand at fishing or crabbing off the dock.
 There are open areas for a family picnic or a romantic walk with a spectacular view of the marsh surrounding Big Bay Creek.
-There is an intreperative center there and on Wednesdays, they have an Arts and Crafts and Farmers Market, weather permitting.
+There is an interpretative center there and on Wednesdays, they have an Arts and Crafts and Farmers Market, weather permitting.
 Bay Creek Park is also a great venue for different festivals during the year.

 Bleak-Hall-Botany-Bay-CHP-11

-Botany Bay Plantation
+Botany Bay Plantation Heritage Preserve/Wildlife Management Area

 Environmental-Learning-Center-from-Edistoscenicbyway-website-8x10